|

 Jesus is emphasizing the value and importance of God’s law, His instructions to mankind for their health, welfare and protection.

-I imagine Jesus scanning the faces of His audience watching them mentally evaluating their failures at keeping all those laws perfectly their entire lives.
 The Lord is aware of the grace He is bringing to cover those failures.
 He knows we cannot be justified by law keeping, our human frailties prevent us from keeping them perfectly.

 The religious leadership of His day prided themselves at keeping the law.
 Yet, their outward obedience was not enough.
 Jesus rebuked them severely in Matthew chapter twenty-three.